mrgnhnt96/revali/doc-site/docs/constructs/revali_server/response/websockets.md

+---
+description: Two-way communication between a client and a server
+---

-# Web Sockets
+# WebSockets

 WebSockets allow two-way communication between a client and a server, enabling both to send messages at any time.
-Unlike HTTP, which is request-response based, WebSockets support real-time data exchange.
+Unlike HTTP, which is request-response based,  support real-time data exchange.

 ## Creating a WebSocket Handler